 Post-conviction remedies give a person convicted of crime an opportunity to get relief from their conviction after their conviction has been affirmed on appeal.
 The most obvious source of relief is an ineffective assistance claim where the prisoner alleges that his or her trial or appellate lawyer failed a duty to the client and the client was prejudiced by it.
 It is like a malpractice claim, but it is in a criminal forum.
-Under Arkansas law and the law of most states and in federal courts, prisoners cannot file civil claims that collaterally attack their convictions; the normal post-conviction remedies are the first route.
+Under the law of most states and in federal courts, prisoners cannot file civil claims that collaterally attack their convictions; the normal post-conviction remedies are the first route.
 If the prisoner prevails there, then he or she can file a malpractice action.

 A post-conviction petition cannot be filed until the direct appeal is complete.
 The first step is to seek relief in the state courts.
 There are stringent time limits on when these may be filed.
 Some states even require that they be filed before the appeal is perfected so the appeal will decide all issues.
 In Arkansas, it can be done either way.
 In Arkansas, the post-conviction petition must be filed in Circuit Court within 60 days of the mandate after the appeal.
 This is jurisdictional, and there are no real exceptions.
 After the Circuit Court rules, there can be an appeal by either side.